-The Safety Element does not exist in a vacuum but is instead one of several plans that address public health, safety, and related topics, including the Local Hazard Mitigation Plan, the Emergency Operations Plan, and the Climate Action Plan.
+The Safety Element does not exist in a vacuum but is instead one of several plans that address public health, safety, and related topics, including the Local Hazard Mitigation Plan, the Emergency Operations Plan, the San Mateo - Santa Cruz Strategic Fire Plan, the Santa Cruz and San Mateo Community Wildfire Protection Plan, and the Climate Action Plan.
 The Safety Element must be consistent with these other plans to minimize conflicts between documents and ensure the City has a unified strategy to address safety and hazard issues.